And still there is more (edited2)

 Tickets and preferences

-I hope ticket voting is, or will be, a thing of the past (though I fear for Victoria in November, 2026).
+I hope ticket voting will be a thing of the past (sadly not for Victoria in November, 2026).

 In ticket voting the parties may make deals between themselves and control how your vote's preferences are allocated.

-The parties encourage a simple and quick "1".
+The parties encourage the simple and quick "1".
 They want you to leave the rest to them.

-To number or not to number
+To number this way, or that?

-Is it hard to know how to fill the boxes?
-You might use the "how-to-vote" of the candidate you most do NOT want.
+You could use the "how-to-vote" of the candidate you most do NOT want.
 (Never!)
 Then, just number in exactly the opposite order to their idea.
 They have helped you.
 (They end up with your highest number in their box!)

 Skip the queue